john-science/feb2/README.md

   * Gnolls will try to pick things up - things worth of value
     * You throw an item (or money), gnolls will chase it
     * Throw enough money (or value in objects) and a gnoll will stop being hostile permanently
+* The game should be deterministic, so each pass through looks the same.